 The mission will be achieved by meeting the following objectives:

-- Incorporate clinical teaching into the curriculum throughout the four year program.
+- Incorporate clinical teaching into the curriculum.

-- Incorporate basic scientific principles into the learning and medical curriculum.
+- Incorporate basic scientific principles.

 - Prepare students for COMLEX-USA Level 1, Level 2 CE, and Level 2 PE to support completion of the program and graduation.